a-riceeater/Autocomplete-BetterDiscord/README.md

 <h2>Settings</h2>

-Plugin includes a simple settings menu where you can add the words to autocomplete.
+The plugin includes a simple settings menu where you can add the words to autocomplete.